 There are many traders out there who don’t even read the issued LCs until they submit it to the bank.
 Usually, once they received the LCs from the buyer or importer, they assume it as a token of advance.
-And, immediately put it inside the filing cabinet as safe-keeping & start shipping the goods.
+And, immediately put it inside the filing cabinet for safe-keeping & start shipping the goods.
 But, it’s not an ideal way!

 Make sure to check whether the amount and currency are mentioned as per the agreed sales & purchase contract or the proforma invoice.
-Keep in mind that you may be unable to draw more than the value mentioned in MT700.
-On the other hand, if the words “approximately or about” are being used, then there might be a chance to have a scope of plus or minus of the total value.
+Keep in mind that you may unable to draw more than the value mentioned in MT700.
+On the other hand, if the words “approximately or about” are used, then there might be a chance to have a scope of plus or minus of the total value.

 It’s based on when you are expecting payment.
 If it’s at the time of document presentation, then DLC at Sight draft is required.
 In case, if you agreed to a specified time period, then the tenure of the draft should accurately reflect the correct number of days.

 Usually, the buyer needs to pay all the Charges to their bank.
 Outside the buyer’s bank country, the seller will be responsible for all the charges that occur in their bank or any intermediary bank.
-And this has to be clearly stated on the issued MT700.
+Also, this has to be clearly stated on the issued MT700.

 If the LC issued in a SWIFT format, the issuing bank agreed to subject their LC to the latest version of UCP 600.
 Further, if it is issued in any other format and doesn’t mention anything about UCP 600, then you must have to amend the DLC.

 These are the important checkpoints you need to look into, once you received the Swift MT700 in your hand.
 After reviewing it, if you determined that everything seems to be okay, you can proceed with the shipment.